Kuga-Satake construction on families of K3 surfaces of Picard rank 14: Computation of an example

-This gives us We may even identify some of these $\calM_i$'s if they are isomorphic $R$-modules. \begin{lemma} Two $R$-modules $M$ and $N$ are isomorphic if and only if there exists $h \in \HH_\QQ$ such that~$N = Mh$.
-The isomorphism preserves the number of minimal vectors (i.e. vectors of smallest norm) in the isomorphic modules. \end{lemma} \begin{proof} The reverse implication for the first statement is clear as $R$ is torsion free.
+This gives us We may even identify some of these $\calM_i$'s if they are isomorphic $R$-modules. \begin{lemma} Let $M$ and $N$ be $R$-submodules of $\mathbf{F}$ where $\mathbf{F}\otimes_\QQ \RR \simeq \HH$.
+Then $M$ and $N$ are isomorphic if and only if there exists $h \in \mathbf{F}$ such that~$N = Mh$.
+If $M$ and $N$ are also ideals of $R$, then the isomorphism preserves the number of minimal vectors (i.e. vectors of smallest norm) in the isomorphic ideals. \end{lemma} \begin{proof} The reverse implication for the first statement is clear as $R$ is torsion free.
 For the forward implication: suppose $f\colon M \rightarrow N$ is an $R$-module isomorphism.
 Fix any $m \in M$, so we have $Rm < M$.
 Similar to the above, by considering the elementary divisors of $Rm$ in $M$, we can find an integer $d$ such that any $x \in M$ may be written as $x = rm/d$ for some $r \in R$.
 Now

-where $m^{-1} \cdot f(m) \in \HH_\QQ$.
+where $m^{-1} \cdot f(m) \in \mathbf{F}$.